telerik/ajax-docs/controls/treelist/mobile-support/mobile-rendering/overview.md

 Telerik ASP.NET TreeList Adaptive behavior supports easy editing for users on both desktop and mobile.
 When the demo is opened on a mobile device the **PopUp** edit form will take the entire RadTreeList container and position **Save** and**Cancel** buttons at the top for a better user experience.
 You can turn on this feature by setting the RadTreeList **RenderMode** property to **Auto** and setting the **EditMode** property to **PopUp**.
 It's as simple as that.

->note Only **NextPrevNumericAndAdvanced** pager mode is supported for mobile devices.
+>tip Only **NextPrevNumericAndAdvanced** pager mode is supported for mobile devices.
 >